Fermilab-Quantum-Science/XER_plot/README.md

 python ./longdelays.py -l A1503600 -e A0100000
 ```

+The program now supports many options, including output in PDF or PNG, or adding date information to the nodes.

 # important tasks from Linda

 Here are a few mechanical tasks which could be intermediate milestones for installation of 17 sections.
 We’ll need civil also.